In This Article

 - Has sun protection properties: Arbutin can reduce the degree of skin darkening after sun exposure by blocking the production of tyrosinase.

-- Gentle on skin: While other skin brightening agents can dry and irritate skin, arbutin is less irritating.
+- Gentle on skin: While other skin brightening agents can dry and irritate the skin, arbutin is less irritating.
+“Since arbutin’s active component is released slowly, it can be less irritating than other skin-lightening agents and better for those with sensitive skin,” Lin says.

 - Improves uneven complexion: Since arbutin inhibits tyrosinase, an enzyme that helps with melanin production, it can prevent dark spots or even help fade them, leading to a more even complexion.